spiffytech/spiffy.tech/static/_posts/setting-up-sapper-with-netlify-cms.md

       - {label: "Body", name: "body", widget: "markdown"}
 ```

-# Set up Netlify authentication
+## Set up Netlify authentication

-We'll want to use Netlify's authentication service -- called "Identity" -- so that our CMS can authenticate with Netlify and use its APIs to publish content to our Git repo.
+We'll use Netlify's authentication service -- called "Identity" -- tot let users log into our CMS and create posts.
+We'll also wire up Netlify with write access to our Git repo so the CMS can actually add the content to the repo.

+### Activate Identity

-1. Follow [Netlify's directions](https://www.netlifycms.org/docs/add-to-your-site/#enable-identity-and-git-gateway) to activate Identity and connect your git account to your Netlify project.
+Follow [Netlify's directions](https://www.netlifycms.org/docs/add-to-your-site/#enable-identity-and-git-gateway) to activate Identity and connect your git account to your Netlify project.
 Also, invite yourself as a user to the project.

+### Add Identity code to your site

-2. We need to add the Netlify Identity code to both our admin page (so we can log in) and our main site (so it can redirect us back to the admin after we log in).
+We need to add the Netlify Identity code to both our admin page (so we can log in) and our main site (so it can redirect us back to the admin after we log in).

 Take this snippet: `<script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>`